jeffgran/jeffgran.com/projects.md

 ```

 And could output the args, return value, and description in various formats.
 Taken to a crazy enough level this could actually end up as a static type checker... but the first plan was to make the ruby VM throw warnings and/or exceptions if you forgot to add docs, to enforce a documentation habit.

+Shower thought years and years later... this is kind of what Sorbet turned out to be... :thinking:

 ### Gangsta [(github)](https://github.com/jeffgran/Gangsta)